ViennaTools/ViennaPS/README.md

 pip install .
 ```

-> Some features of the ViennaPS Python module require the ViennaLS Python module.
-It is therefore recommended to additionally install the ViennaLS Python module on your system.
-Instructions to do so can be found in the [ViennaLS Git Repository](https://github.com/ViennaTools/viennals).
+> Some features of the ViennaPS Python module depend on the ViennaLS Python module.
+You’ll need to install ViennaLS separately — instructions are available in the [ViennaLS GitHub repository](https://github.com/ViennaTools/ViennaLS).
+> Note: A locally built ViennaPS Python module is typically not compatible with the ViennaLS package from PyPI.
+For details and troubleshooting, see [this guide](https://viennatools.github.io/ViennaPS/inst/troubleshooting.html#python-importerror).

 ## Using the Python package